-There are two public bus systems (ETD and MTD) in the RiverCOG region and train service is provided by Amtrak and Shoreline East along the coastline.
+The two public bus systems (9 Town Transit and Middletown Area Transit) in the RiverCOG region have merged under Estuary Transit District (ETD) and have started operating as a single bus company under the new name River Valley Transit.
+Passenger train service is provided by Amtrak and Shoreline East along the coastline.
 The MPO has worked closely with rail officials and public transit (bus service) boards and staff to promote expansion and opportunities for integrated access.

 The region's transit system connects to New London in Southeastern Connecticut, the New Haven area, and Hartford area.
-The MPO works closely with both the Middletown and Estuary Transit Districts which are direct recipients of FTA funds.
-The MPO continues its active role in the emergence and development of coordination and collaboration between the two transit districts and long range transit planning.

-Support of both public bus services and coordination of their respective operations is vital to a seamless public transit system in the seventeen town region.
+The MPO works closely with River Valley Transit which is direct recipient of FTA funds.
+Support of public bus services and coordination of their operations is vital to a seamless public transit system in the seventeen town region.
 To increase efficiency in service and dependability, RiverCOG is working to implement recommendations of the bus integration study.